FAQ

 Q: Are students admitted in the spring semester eligible for institutional grants?

-A: Yes – students admitted during the spring term will receive full consideration for all institutional grants.
+A: Yes – students admitted who have completed a FAFSA or RISE application will receive full consideration for all institutional grants for Spring semester.

 Q: Why did I receive the MAP grant last year, but not this year?

 The MAP Grant is a need-based award.
-Financial need is determined using the data submitted on the FAFSA.
 MAP Grant eligibility is determined by FASFA information and tuition, differential and fees charged at UIC.

 There are limits to MAP Grant eligibility based on grade level and total credit hours.
 Those details can be found at the bottom of the State Grant page here.